influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/transformations.md

 second field value - first field value
 ```

+{{% /expand %}}

-###### Calculate the derivative between the field values associated with each field key that matches a regular expression and specify the unit option
+{{% expand "Calculate the derivative between the field values associated with each field key that matches a regular expression and specify the unit option" %}}

 ```sql
 > SELECT DERIVATIVE(/water/,2m) FROM "h2o_feet" WHERE "location" = 'santa_monica' AND time >= '2015-08-18T00:00:00Z' AND time <= '2015-08-18T00:30:00Z'